AliElbaradie/Automated-Textile-Pyrolysis-Control/README.md

 The project combines image processing, control engineering and LabVIEW to automatically regulate the movement of a textile sample during pyrolysis based on real-time camera images.

+The project was conducted as part of a university research project investigating more environmentally friendly and health-conscious flame retardants for textiles.

 ---

 ## Objectives